Description

 Provenance : USA Private collection.

-Famous for his work, Isaak de Graaf (1667 - 5 September 1743), the Dutch cartographer is one of the greatest map makers of his time.
+Famous for his work, Isaak de Graaf (1667-5 September 1743), a Dutch cartographer, is one of the greatest mapmakers of his time.
 Isaak de Graaf was born to Susanna Pietersz Eppingh and Abraham de Graaf in the year 1668.
-Since his father Abraham de Graaf was also a renowned cartographer, Isaak de Graaf had the privilege of taking navigating lessons from a very young age from him.
+Since his father Abraham de Graaf was also a renowned cartographer, Isaak de Graaf had the privilege of taking navigation lessons from a very young age from him.

 He started his career as a clerk cum cartographer in the Amsterdam Chamber of the Dutch East India Company.
 Soon he was appointed the supervisor of the Atlas Amsterdam.

-The instructions given by the Amsterdam Chamber on 3 August 1705, have been preserved, indicate what sort of work was expected of him.
+The instructions given by the Amsterdam Chamber on 3 August 1705 have been preserved and indicate what sort of work was expected of him.
 The provisions in this diverge only slightly from those given to his first predecessor Hessel Gerritsz. almost a century earlier.

 Like his predecessors, alongside the Atlas Amsterdam Isaak de Graaf fulfilled a vast and permanent task in making of certain basic maps (leggers), which served his assistants as examples in the multiple copying of charts to be used on Company ships.